binarybutter/assignments-python/csv-to-json-converter.md

 1. Can contain any arbitrary number of lines
 2. Each lines contains exactly 4 columns
 3. All the four columns have String type values

+### Submission:

+Please create git repo in your github account and share the link for the repo in Slack.